-In 1974, with the backing of Colt International, IBM and the RYA Seamanship Fund, Dave Loader who was then Station Sergeant at Havant Police Station, set up a trust called the Havant Youth Sail Training Scheme with a single vision “To provide challenging sailing, open to all, irrespective of income, ability or gender”.
+In 1974, with the backing of Colt International, IBM and the RYA Seamanship Fund, Dave Loader who was then Station Sergeant at Havant Police Station, set up a trust called the Havant Youth Sail Training Scheme based on Thorney Island, with a single vision “To provide challenging sailing, open to all, irrespective of income, ability or gender”.

 Today we still continue to operate under the same vision and this remains core to everything we do.

 HYSTS is a registered charity and is run by volunteers providing sailing opportunities for young people.
 Our members are made up of a wide spectrum of people, from as young as 8 years old.